 Driving this monumental project forward at Ecobalyse is a consortium of experts.
 Particularly vital to this task are IT sustainability and lifecycle analysis specialists.
 These experts, some sourced by LittleBig Connection, are joining forces with Ecobalyse’s in-house team to develop the Carbon Calculator.
 Once it is operational, it will be distributed to companies, enabling them to quantify and label the carbon emissions associated with their products or services.

-An initiative rooted in legislation
+A carbon footprint initiative rooted in legislation

 The genesis of this project can be traced back to the French Climate and Resilience Law passed in 2021.
 This law stipulates the disclosure of environmental information to consumers, notably concerning the lifecycle carbon emissions associated with goods and services.